Pulastya-B/DevSprint-Data-Science-Agent/README.md

 # Data Science Agent 🤖

-An intelligent AI agent for automated data science workflows, powered by Google Gemini 2.5 Flash with 82+ specialized tools for data analysis, visualization, and machine learning.
+An intelligent AI agent for automated data science workflows, powered by Mistral Large with 82+ specialized tools for data analysis, visualization, and machine learning.

 ## Features